Christian-Palmroos/sub_pfss_analysis_notebook/README.md

 Includes the library of functions and the jupyter notebook for finding photospheric magnetic footpoints connected to a point in the interplanetary space.

-Upcoming patch will bring the option to trace field lines in the other direction; up from the photosphere rather than down from the source surface.
+Employs ballistic backmapping in the interplanetary space and PFSS-extrapolation under the source surface.

+Plotly-based 3D visualization tool is under development.

 Powered by SunPy.